Woodworking tools laying on a workbench.

 Chisels

-You have a good mallet, and now you need to find its partner in a chisel.
 A chisel is used for joinery, shaping, paring, carving, shaving surfaces, and cutting grooves and mortises.
-But, you’ll need more than just one chisel to do quality work.
+But you’ll need more than just one chisel to do quality work.
 Thankfully, chisels are usually sold in sets of different sizes.
-A set of bevel edge chisels is a good starting point for beginners as it can tackle the majority of tasks and won’t break the bank.
-There are several other styles of chisels that are more specialized, such as mortise or bench chisels, but they aren’t required for a beginner.
+A set of bevel-edge chisels is a good starting point for beginners as it can tackle most tasks and won’t break the bank.
+Several other styles of chisels are more specialized, such as mortise or bench chisels, but they aren’t required for a beginner.

 Safety Glasses